ec-jrc/GWB/docs/installation.rst

 As root, install GWB into the system by using one of the following options:

-* PCLinuxOS: Open Synaptic and search for/install: GWB
+* PCLinuxOS: Open Synaptic and search for/install: :code:`GWB`
 * Fedora/RedHat/CentOS: Download the package
   `GWB-Fedora.x86_64.rpm <https://ies-ows.jrc.ec.europa.eu/gtb/GWB/GWB-Fedora.x86_64.rpm>`_
   to a local directory.
 From a root-terminal enter the command: